chairfull/GodotFavoriteScenes/README.md

 - Selected `Add to Favorites`.

 If it doesn't show up, either open `favorite_scenes.gd` and hit save, or reload the project.

+# Changes
+- v2.0
+	- Node name & class icon are used in drop down.
+	- Assign scenes to groups.
+	- Not tied to built in Favorites. `res://.godot/.favorite_scenes.json`